spyrostheodoridis/strabo/README.md

 We can also plot simple points colored according to their attributes.
 In this example we combine the same image as above in polar orthographic projection (sphere = true) with points that represent plant populations.
 The points are colored according to the altitude where the populations leave.
 In the case of full extent orthographic projections no imgBounds are necessary (actually they are not defined!)
-We also add some text for the parallels and meridians.
+We also add the coastline.
+Instead of plotting the outline of the graticule (which leaves the antimeridian clip), we plot a circle around the image using the sphereR (= 160) argument.

 ```bash
 gdalwarp -te -180 0 180 90 worldMarbleNoWater.tif short.tif -overwrite